Tens of thousand of items are sold each day on the eBay marketplace; a treasure trove for anyone wanting to find out how much an item is worth.

 One of the better ways to research the price of items is to use eBay for that.

-When you search for items on eBay using the default search option on the site, eBay returns a list of running auctions or buy it now offers only, but not auctions that have been successful in the past.
+When you search for items on eBay using the default search option on the site, eBay returns a list of running auctions or buy it now offers only, but not auctions that have been completed in the past.

 You need to click on the Advanced link next to the big search button on the eBay website to open the advanced search form that provides you with additional search parameters.
 Or, simply click on this link to open the page directly.
 You may bookmark the link so that you may access it quickly whenever you need to.
+Note that you may need to change the eBay URL if you want to search a regional marketplace, e.g. eBay UK or Germany.

 Locate the "search including" group on the page and check "Sold listings" there.
-This includes items that have been sold on eBay in the results, exactly what is needed.
+This includes only items that have been sold on eBay in the results, exactly what is needed.

 Once you click on search on the page, you are taken to the results page.
 It looks similar to the regular auction pages on eBay, but with the difference that you find sold items listed there exclusively.